-Lower Respiratory Tract Infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Proteus mirabilis, Pseudomonas aeruginosa, Haemophilus influenzae, Haemophilus parainfluenzae, or penicillin-susceptible Streptococcus pneumoniae.* Also, Moraxella catarrhalis for the treatment of acute exacerbations of chronic bronchitis.
+Ciprofloxacin AWD tablets USP are indicated in adult patients for treatment of lower respiratory tract infections caused by Escherichia coli, Klebsiella pneumoniae, Enterobacter cloacae, Proteus mirabilis, Pseudomonas aeruginosa, Haemophilus influenzae, Haemophilus parainfluenzae, or Streptococcus pneumoniae.
+Also, Ciprofloxacin AWD tablets USP are indicated for the treatment of acute exacerbations of chronic bronchitis caused by Moraxella catarrhalis.

-Complicated Intra-Abdominal Infections (used in combination with metronidazole) caused by Escherichia coli, Pseudomonas aeruginosa, Proteus mirabilis, Klebsiella pneumoniae, or Bacteroides fragilis.
+Ciprofloxacin AWD tablets USP are indicated in adult patients for treatment of complicated intra-abdominal infections (used in combination with metronidazole) caused by Escherichia coli, Pseudomonas aeruginosa, Proteus mirabilis, Klebsiella pneumoniae, or Bacteroides fragilis.

-Infectious Diarrhea caused by Escherichia coli (enterotoxigenic isolates), Campylobacter jejuni, Shigella boydii†,Shigella dysenteriae, Shigella flexneri or Shigella sonnei† when antibacterial therapy is indicated.
+Ciprofloxacin AWD tablets USP are indicated in adult patients for treatment of infectious diarrhea caused by Escherichia coli (enterotoxigenic isolates), Campylobacter jejuni, Shigella boydii†,Shigella dysenteriae, Shigella flexneri or Shigella sonnei† when antibacterial therapy is indicated.

 †Although treatment of infections due to this organism in this organ system demonstrated a clinically significant outcome, efficacy was studied in fewer than 10 patients.

-Typhoid Fever (Enteric Fever) caused by Salmonella typhi.
+Typhoid Fever (Enteric Fever)

-NOTE: The efficacy of Ciprofloxacin AWD in the eradication of the chronic typhoid carrier state has not been demonstrated.
+Ciprofloxacin AWD tablets USP are indicated in adult patients for treatment of typhoid fever (enteric fever) caused by Salmonella typhi.
+The efficacy of Ciprofloxacin AWD in the eradication of the chronic typhoid carrier state has not been demonstrated.

 Uncomplicated Cervical and Urethral Gonorrhea

-Complicated Urinary Tract Infections and Pyelonephritis due to Escherichia coli.
+Complicated Urinary Tract Infections and Pyelonephritis

 Inhalational Anthrax (post-exposure)

-To reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.
+Ciprofloxacin AWD tablets USP are indicated in adults and pediatric patients from birth to 17 years of age for inhalational anthrax (post-exposure) to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

-Ciprofloxacin AWD serum concentrations achieved in humans served as a surrogate endpoint reasonably likely to predict clinical benefit and provided the initial basis for approval of this indication.5 Supportive clinical information for Ciprofloxacin AWD for anthrax post-exposure prophylaxis was obtained during the anthrax bioterror attacks of October 2001.
+Ciprofloxacin AWD serum concentrations achieved in humans served as a surrogate endpoint reasonably likely to predict clinical benefit and provided the initial basis for approval of this indication.1 Supportive clinical information for Ciprofloxacin AWD for anthrax post-exposure prophylaxis was obtained during the anthrax bioterror attacks of October 2001.

 If anaerobic organisms are suspected of contributing to the infection, appropriate therapy should be administered.
 Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing infection and to determine their susceptibility to Ciprofloxacin AWD.
-Therapy with Ciprofloxacin AWD may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.
+Therapy with Ciprofloxacin AWD tablets USP may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.
 As with other drugs, some isolates of Pseudomonas aeruginosa may develop resistance fairly rapidly during treatment with Ciprofloxacin AWD.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.